arnav-jain1/Sprint_2025/pl/hw/hw1.md

 13)
 	1) 3.5.12, 3.5.8, 3.5.7
 	2) 3.5.12 stays valid with no proof changes, 3.5.7/8 stay valid with no proof changes because they are about reducing something that can't be reduced.
-3.5.4.
 3.5.11 depends on the language itself.
-The theorem will stay valid if the program is stateless but will have to change the proof.
-If the language has state then it is no longer valid
+The theorem will stay valid if the language is stateless but will have to change the proof.
+If the language has state then it is no longer valid.
+The other one is invalid
 14)
 	Does not apply for E-PredSucc, E-PredZero, E-IsZeroZero, E-IsZeroSucc since they use values
 	E-Succ: